How To Master Worm Composting

 Remember that worms can't eat the food scraps until the scraps start to decay.
 If you overload the worm bin, your worms won't be able to keep up and you'll soon have a smelly, soggy bin of rotting food scraps.

-Locate your worm bin in a place where the air temperature is between 50 and 80 degrees.
+- Locate your worm bin in a place where the air temperature is between 50 and 80 degrees.
 During the summer months, it's best to put the bin in a shady spot outdoors.
 When the weather turns colder, you'll want to move your bin to the basement or a heated garage.
 In cooler temperatures, the worms will work much more slowly and you may need to decrease the amount of food scraps that you add each week.
 If you want to keep the volume up, find a warmer winter location for the worm bin, such as in a corner of your kitchen, pantry or back hall.
-If you avoid adding fruit and always mix in fresh bedding material, you should never have problems with odors or insects.
-Remember to put a tray or dish beneath the bin to catch any drips.